ciaranmahoney/pocket-wp/readme.txt

 `state: all, archive, unread // Choose the type of links to show.
 You can show only archived or unread links if you want.`

+`author: yes, no // Show the author of the post.
+If Pocket didn't not save an author, it will show two hyphens like so -- .`

 == Installation ==